 - 17.1 It is the laboratory's responsibility to comply with all federal, state, and local regulations governing waste management, particularly the biohazard and hazardous waste identification rules and land disposal restrictions, and to protect the air, water, and land by minimizing and controlling all releases from fume hoods and bench operations.
-Compliance with all sewage discharge permits and regulations is also required. - 17.2 Samples, reference materials, and equipment known or suspected to have viable enterococci attached or contained must be sterilized prior to disposal. - 17.3 For further information on waste management, consult "The Waste Management Manual for Laboratory Personnel" and "Less Is Better: Laboratory Chemical Management for Waste Reduction," both available from the American Chemical Society's Department of Government Relations and Science Policy, 1155 16th Street NW, Washington, DC 20036.
+Compliance with all sewage discharge permits and regulations is also required. - 17.2 Samples, reference materials, and equipment known or suspected to have viable E. coli attached or contained must be sterilized prior to disposal. - 17.3 For further information on waste management, consult "The Waste Management Manual for Laboratory Personnel" and "Less Is Better: Laboratory Chemical Management for Waste Reduction," both available from the American Chemical Society's Department of Government Relations and Science Policy, 1155 16th Street NW, Washington, DC 20036.

-^b Calculated as follows: (total atypical colonies × FN confirmation rate) / (total number of typical and atypical colonies observed); e.g., (212×(31/56))/(689+212) = 0.1302 = 13.0%
+Percent of total colonies estimated to be false negatives = [(total atypical colonies × FN confirmation rate) / (total number of typical and atypical colonies observed)] × 100; e.g., [(347×(4/45))/(1190+347)] × 100 = 2.0%